A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Preliminaries

 \subsection{Notation}

 We work on $\mathbb{R} \times \mathbb{R}^{n}$ where the first coordinate is called time and the remaining ones space.
-The number $n \geq 1$ is fixed throughout the paper.
-Generic constants are denoted by $c$ or $C$ and they may change value from line to line.
-In case $a \leq cb$ for such a constant, we write $a \lesssim b$ and the symbols $\gtrsim$ and $\eqsim$ are defined analogously.
-We write $\chi_{E}$ for the indicator function of $E$.
+The dimension $n \geq 1$ is fixed throughout the paper.
+The symbols $c$ and $C$ refer to constants that only depend on quantities we do not keep track of.
+Their actual value may change from expression to expression even within a single line.
+Given two numbers $a,b > 0$, such that $a \leq cb$ holds for a constant $c$ as above, we sometimes write $a \lesssim b$.
+The binary relations $\gtrsim$ and $\sim$ are defined analogously.
+We write $\chi_{E}$ for the indicator function of a set $E \subset \R^{1+n}$.